 Below is a list of common items that are not permitted in the Residence Halls and Houses.
-Our policies have been developed in partnership with the Norton Police and Fire Department, Public Safety, Wheaton’s Director of Environmental Health and Safety, and Residential Life.
+Our policies have been developed in partnership with the Norton Police and Fire Department, Campus Safety, Wheaton’s Director of Environmental Health and Safety, and Residential Life.
 They have been identified as high risk by town regulation and/or best practices in College Housing.

 We recognize that some items may restrict what some of you may want to do to make your room your home.
 Please recognize that our community’s health and safety is the number one priority.

 - Air conditioners (unless approved)

 - Any item that creates an open flame

 - Coffee pots with exposed warming area (Keurig or other internal heating process is OK)

 - Microwaves (the only acceptable microwave belongs to the MicroFridge unit)